aws-samples/aws-cdk-intro-workshop/workshop/content/english/70-construct-hub/100-internal-construct-hub/2000-create-construct-hub.md

 By default, Construct Hub has a single package source configured, which is the public npmjs.com registry.
 However, it also supports CodeArtifact repositories and custom package source implementations.
 For our purposes, we will create a CodeArtifact domain and repository to add as a package source to our internal Construct Hub.

-Edit the file found under `lib/internal-construct-hub-stack.ts` and replace the existing code with the following:
+Create a new file under `lib/internal-construct-hub-stack.ts` with the following code:

 {{<highlight ts>}}
 import * as cdk from 'aws-cdk-lib';